Ammoniya/experiments/README.md

 | `TIMESTAMP_FILTER="ts1,ts2"` | Comma/space separated timestamps (equivalent to repeating `--timestamp`, also defines the base timestamp key). |
 | `CACHE_KEY=<value>` | Override/select the cache directory name (required with `--use-cache`). |
 | `JOBLIB_TEMP_FOLDER=<path>` | Override the temp directory joblib uses (defaults to `.joblib_tmp`). |

+## Choosing embeddings vs. DTW

+The pipeline now supports a vector-space alternative to pairwise DTW:

+- `--sequence-mode auto` (default) trains Doc2Vec embeddings and feeds them directly to HDBSCAN.
+If training fails (e.g., gensim missing, not enough sequences), it transparently falls back to DTW.
+- `--sequence-mode embeddings` or `--skip-dtw` guarantees Doc2Vec-only clustering.
+The run aborts if embeddings cannot be computed, which keeps DTW out of the critical path.
+- `--sequence-mode dtw` or `--force-dtw` sticks to the legacy DTW matrix regardless of embedding availability.
+- Fine-tune Doc2Vec using `--doc2vec-*` options when needed (dimension, window, epochs, etc.).
+Leave them at defaults for most runs.
+- DTW pruning remains controlled by `--dtw-max-distance`, `--dtw-lb-ratio`, and `--disable-dtw-pruning`; these flags are ignored when `sequence-mode` skips DTW.

 Examples: